 #27 Add easy day trips to your Bologna itinerary!

-Bologna is extremely well connected by train (and by road) with many other beautiful cities, towns, and villages, and you can pick any number of day trip destinations based on the time you have, and your interests.
+Bologna is extremely well connected by train (and by road) with many other beautiful cities, towns, and villages, and you can pick any number of day trips from Bologna, based on the time you have, and your interests.

 And finally, there are some unique destinations you might want to consider: San Marino, the little country landlocked within Italy, or Ravenna, with its many UNESCO monuments filled with glorious mosaics, or Vicenza, where you can see the gorgeous architecture of Andrea Palladio.

-For a fun and food-filled day trip, consider this highly rated full-day food and Ferrari day trip from Bologna!
+For a fun and food-filled day trip, consider this highly rated full-day food and factory day trip from Bologna!
 You’ll visit local producers of the trio of local delicacies: ham, balsamic, and Parmesan cheese.
-Plus a tour of the Ferrari Museum.
+Plus enjoy breakfast and lunch.

 Getting into Bologna